laggykiller/MoticDownloader/README.md

 Some antivirus may detect it as a virus, as this program needs to collect your username and password and send it to Motic Gallery server.

+Note that the windows msi installer is built with Advanced Installer, a non-opensource program.
+If you do not trust it, use exe or py file instead.

 ### I found a bug!
 Submit a bug report to 'Issues'.
 Make sure you include the error message.